F-i-f/soft-brightness/README.md

 - `src/`

-  - javascript and css goes here
+  - JavaScript and CSS goes here

   - `src/extension.js` This file is mandatory for a Gnome-shell extension.  **[auto-included]**